Sikh coinage: British period

 After the annexation of the Sikh Empire in 1849, the British replaced the local currencies with their own honouring Queen Victoria.
+Many formerly circulated Sikh coins were melted down, with much having disappeared by the 1850s.
 However, the Sikh-ruled princely states continued to issue their own coinage.
 However, Kapurthala State did not strike their own coinage, instead using Nanakshahis in earlier-periods and British Indian currency in the colonial-period.
 Coinage issued by the Sikh princely-states were only valid legal-tender within their territory, however sometimes neighbouring markets close to the border of the state accepted them.

 Khalistan movement

 Some currencies were issued by various Khalistani outfits during the Punjab insurgency of the 1980s and 1990s.
 These were propaganda and fundraising "notes" issued by Sikhs separatists in North America.
 Jagjit Singh Chohan, founder, and Balbir Singh Sandhu, the Secretary General of the National Council of Khalistan, issued unofficial stamps and currency of Khalistan, which was reported in 1981.
 Khalistan issues were not official banknotes and the 5 and 10 dollar bills were donation receipts.
 The other notes were supposedly printed as a possible currency and later used for promotional reasons.
 The banknotes were also printed and distributed for propaganda purposes, for example by Surjan Singh Gill's campaign from Vancouver.
 Aside from currency, Gill also printed Khalistan passports.
 A supposed Khalistan consulate in Cologne, Germany issued Khalistan money and passports.
 These attempts were heavily criticized by the Indian government.